We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Taking whey protein is a great way to increase your protein intake, which should have major benefits for weight loss.

-Whey is more than just a high quality protein source, it also contains other beneficial nutrients.
+Whey is more than just a high-quality protein source, it also contains other beneficial nutrients.

-This includes lactoferrin, beta-lactoglobulin, alpha-lactalbumin and immunoglobulins (39).
+This includes lactoferrin, beta-lactoglobulin, alpha-lactalbumin and immunoglobulins (

-It has also been shown to help protect against cancer, reduce symptoms of hepatitis, increase bone mineral density, improve immune function in HIV patients and increase lifespan in mice (44, 45, 46, 47, 48, 49, 50, 51, 52, 53, 54).
+It also protects against cancer, reduces symptoms of hepatitis, increases bone mineral density, improves immune function in HIV patients and increases the lifespan of mice (

 A commonly recommended dosage is 1–2 scoops (around 25–50 grams) per day, usually after workouts.

-It is recommended that you follow the serving instructions on the packaging.
+It’s recommended that you follow the serving instructions on the packaging.

 Keep in mind that if your protein intake is already high, adding whey protein on top of your current intake may be completely unnecessary.

-However, people with current kidney or liver issues may want to avoid whey protein, or at least consult with a medical professional before taking it.
+However, people with current kidney or liver issues may want to avoid whey protein or at least consult with a medical professional before taking it.

 Eating too much whey protein can cause digestive issues such as nausea, flatulence, diarrhea, pain and cramping.
 Some people are also allergic to whey.

-This is particularly important for athletes, bodybuilders, or people who need to gain muscle mass and strength, while losing fat.
+This is particularly important for athletes, bodybuilders or people who need to gain muscle mass and strength while losing fat.